 - Formation and reactivation of 20 ICDS centres in the operational area.

 - 200 more child labourers to be freed from work force.
 6 more villages to be made child marriage free.

 - Campaign for social security measures for unorganized sector workers in 80 villages.

-- Conducting mass action for ensuring rights of the differently abled children & implementation of the Persons With Disabilities (PWD) Act of 1995.
+- Conducting mass action for ensuring rights of the differently able children & implementation of the Persons with Disabilities (PWD) Act of 1995.

-- Formation of 20 children’s groups and strengthening of all the 98 existing groups.
+- Formation and capacity building of 20 child groups and strengthening of all the 98 existing groups.